-- Note: The PCA may require inspections beyond mandatory critical stage inspections in order that the PCA be satisfied that work is proceeding in accordance with this consent. - Note: The PCA may, in addition to inspections, require the submission of Compliance Certificates, survey reports or evidence of suitability in accordance with Part A2.2 of the BCA in relation to any matter relevant to the development.
-Standard Condition: E5
+Note: The PCA may require inspections beyond mandatory critical stage inspections in order that the PCA be satisfied that work is proceeding in accordance with this consent.

+Note: The PCA may, in addition to inspections, require the submission of Compliance Certificates, survey reports or evidence of suitability in accordance with Part A2.2 of the BCA in relation to any matter relevant to the development.

-E.6 Hours of Work - Amenity of the neighbourhood
+E.6 Hours of Work -Amenity of the neighbourhood

-- a) No work must take place on any Sunday or public holiday, - b) No work must take place before 7am or after 5pm any weekday, - c) No work must take place before 7am or after 1pm any Saturday, and - d) No piling, piering, cutting, boring, drilling, rock breaking, rock sawing, jack hammering or bulk excavation of land or loading of material to or from trucks must take place before 9am or after 4pm any weekday, or before 9am or after 1pm any Saturday. - e) No rock excavation being cutting, boring, drilling, breaking, sawing, jack hammering or bulk excavation of rock, must occur without a 15 minute break every hour.
+- a) No work must take place on any Sunday or public holiday, - b) No work must take place before 7am or after 5pm any weekday. - c) No work must take place before 7am or after 1pm any Saturday, - d) The following work must not take place before 9am or after 4pm any weekday, or before 9am or after 1pm any Saturday or at any time on a Sunday or public holiday; - i) Piling; - ii) Piering; - iii) Rock or concrete cutting, boring or drilling; - iv) Rock breaking; - v) Rock sawing;